+Pandemic outbreaks

-Risk description Risk I management measures Pandemic outbreaks A pandemic outbreak in combination with government measures that restrict mobility of people can significantly impact our business and financial results as we are dependent on the availability and accessibility of the amenities in the vicinity of our parking facilities.
-1 Ensure geographic diversification of Q-Park's portfolio.
+A pandemic outbreak in combination with government measures that restrict mobility of people can significantly impact our business and financial results as we are dependent on the availability and accessibility of the amenities in the vicinity of our parking facilities.

+Risk management measures

+Ensure geographic diversification of Q-Park's portfolio.

 Manage a portfolio with focus on large multifunctional locations instead of monofunctional locations.

 Maintain a healthy and solid liquidity position to be able to absorb a temporary loss of income and related cash flow.

 Apply a high standard of health and safety measures in our parking facilities to provide customers and employees a safe parking experience under all circumstances.
-Safety and liability The safety of our customers and employees is our top priority.
-If an employee or a 1 Adhere to health and safety procedures relating to employees and customers. customer sustains injury while at work or while visiting one of the Q-Park parking facilities, this could also impact our I. Invest in maintenance and security tools (i.e. CCTV monitoring) to ensure clean and safe parking facilities with proper instructions for visitors. reputation.
-I. Encourage non-cash payments and outsourcing of cash handling to specialised third parties to reduce risks of theft.
-1.1 Provide training and development focusing on personal

-Provide training and development focusing on personal safety and safety measures in and around our parking facilities.
+Safety and liability

+The safety of our customers and employees is our top priority.
+If an employee or a customer sustains injury while at work or while visiting one of the Q-Park parking facilities, this could also impact our reputation.

+- Adhere to health and safety procedures relating to employees and customers. - Invest in maintenance and security tools (i.e. CCTV monitoring) to ensure clean and safe parking facilities with proper instructions for visitors. - Encourage non-cash payments and outsourcing of cash handling to specialised third parties to reduce risks of theft. - Provide training and development focusing on personal safety and safety measures in and around our parking facilities.